CUBRID/cubrid-manual/en/admin/control.rst

 The public key used by the server is included in the certificate **'cas_ssl_cert.crt'**, and the private key is included in **'cas_ssl_cert.key'**.
 The certificate and private key are located in the **$CUBRID/conf** directory.

-This certificate was created with the OpenSSL command tool utility, which is a **'self-signed'** certificate and can be replaced with another certificate issued by a public **CA** (Certificate Authorities, for example **IdenTrust** or **DigiCert**) if desired.
-Or, existing certificate/private key can be replaced by generating new one using OpenSSL as shown below.
+This certificate, **'self-signed'** certificate, was created with the OpenSSL command tool utility, and can be replaced with another certificate issued by a public **CA** (Certificate Authorities, for example **IdenTrust** or **DigiCert**) if desired.
+Or, existing certificate/private key can be replaced by generating new one using OpenSSL command utility as shown below.

 ::